dbt-labs/snowflake_summit_formula1_workshop_draft/5-development-schema-name.md

     <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/5-development-schema-name/4-initialize-dbt-project.png" title="Initialize dbt project"/>

 7. After the initialization is finished, you can view the files and folders in the file tree menu.
 As we move through the workshop we'll be sure to touch on a few key files and folders that we'll work with to build out our project.
-8. Next click **Commit and push** to commit the new files and folders from the initialize step.
+8. Next click **Commit and sync** to commit the new files and folders from the initialize step.
 We always want our commit messages to be relevant to the work we're committing, so be sure to provide a message like `initialize project` and select **Commit Changes**.

     <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/5-development-schema-name/5-first-commit-and-push.png" title="First commit and push"/>